Dorset button: Decline

-The hand-made Dorset Button was slowly replaced by machine-made buttons.
+The hand-made Dorset button was slowly replaced by machine-made buttons.
 The first cloth-and-thread button machine was invented by Benjamin Saunders in 1825.
 The Saunders machine was closely followed by others including one by John Aston in the early 1840s.

-Amongst the many industrial machines on display at the Great Exhibition was Mr John Ashton's button-making press, first patented in 1841.
+Amongst the many industrial machines on display at the 1851 Great Exhibition was John Ashton's button-making press, first patented in 1841.
 This could manufacture buttons from thin metal sheet far more quickly and cheaply than hand work.
 These new buttons had the advantage of smart modernity.
 Birmingham would soon become a major centre for this type of costume jewellery and small presswork.
 The centralised factories, steam power and access to venture capital could not be competed with by the small-scale enterprises of rural Dorset.

 Although the agrarian economy of Dorset remained profitable, the collapse of button-making led to much personal hardship.
 Many joined the mass emigrations to Australia, Canada or the USA.
 Some became destitute and entered the workhouse.

-The last surviving descendant of Abraham Case died at Milborne St. Andrew in 1908.
+The last surviving descendant of Abraham Case died at Milborne St Andrew in 1908.
 In the Edwardian period, renewed interest in traditional crafts led Florence, Dowager Lady Lees to attempt to revive the industry but this was frustrated by the outbreak of the Great War.
 It was also attempted by the newly formed Women's Institute after the war, but to no avail.

 In 2017, the Heritage Crafts Association included button making as one of their list of endangered heritage crafts.

 In popular culture

 Dorset buttons have given their name to the Dorset Buttons ladies' Morris side.
 The side was formed in 1978 at Wareham in Dorset.
 Although a Dorset side, they dance in the North West tradition, wearing wooden-soled clogs.
 Their colours are red and green with straw hats covered in Dorset buttons.

-In the book Burning Bright (2007) ISBN 978-0007245130 by Tracy Chevalier one of the protagonists - Anne Kellaway from Piddletrenthide in Dorset - makes (and describes the process of making) Dorset Buttons.
+In the book Burning Bright (2007) by Tracy Chevalier one of the protagonists, Anne Kellaway from Piddletrenthide, makes (and describes the process of making) Dorset buttons.